-As discussed in Note 1, the financial statements present only the Ballston Public Parking Garage and do not purport to, and do not, present fairly the financial position of Arlington County, Virginia, as of June 30, 2015 and 2014, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Garage and do not purport to, and do not, present fairly the financial position of Arlington County, Virginia, as of June 30, 2017 and 2016, the changes in its financial position, or, where applicable, its cash flows for the years then ended in accordance accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.